thundra-io/merloc/README.md

 AWS_REGION=us-west-2 ./deploy.sh
 ```

-- Note the broker url.
+- Note the broker URL.
 Because we will use this url later to configure the MerLoc AWS Lambda runtime and the MerLoc GateKeeper.

 Either you can get it from the AWS CDK outputs, for ex:
 ![Broker URL From AWS CDK Output](./assets/broker-url-from-aws-cdk-output.png)